-- 1. It is a gross misdemeanor to engage in the commercial sale of game meat or parts except as allowed under Section XII.B hereof.
-Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the court shall have no discretion to impose a term of imprisonment less than 2 days actually served unless the record clearly establishes that the person so convicted has committed no previous crimes.
+1. It is a gross misdemeanor to engage in the commercial sale of game meat or parts except as allowed under Section XII.B hereof.
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be sentenced by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the minimum term of imprisonment must be no less than 2 days actually served unless the record clearly establishes that the person so convicted has

+- committed no previous natural resource violations.
 A conviction will also result in automatic and mandatory revocation of hunting privileges for no less than one year. - 2.
 It is a gross misdemeanor to repeat this offense within 3 years of a conviction date.
-Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be punished by imprisonment for a maximum term

-- fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the court shall have no discretion to impose a term of imprisonment less than 2 days actually served.
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be sentenced by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the minimum term of imprisonment must be no less than 2 days actually served.
 A conviction will also result in revocation of hunting privileges for one year.
 Revocations will be added onto previous ones and applied consecutively. - 3.
 "Three strikes": Upon conviction of violating the same provision of Section XII three or more times (regardless of time span involved), in addition to any other penalty, there shall be revocation of hunting privileges for one year.
-This revocation shall be added on to any currently applicable revocation. - XIII.
+This revocation shall be added on to any currently applicable revocation and/or sentence. - XIII.
 Helper Provision.
 Enrolled members of the Quileute Tribe may have a helper.

 "Helper" means any person actively assisting in the hunt, but not the act of hunting itself (see C and D, below).
-Helpers are subject to the following conditions:
+Helpers are subject to the following conditions, and landowner agreements may add further restrictions.
+Be sure to review all landowner agreements before hunting: